English- Master of Arts, M.A. in Teaching, Ph.D.

 ENG 605Issues in the Profession2

-ENG 850Research for Doctoral Dissertation22
+ENG 850Research for Doctoral Dissertation16

 Total Credit Hours60

-Fulfillment of the departmental historical distribution requirement is expected.
+For Literature, fulfillment of the departmental historical distribution requirement is expected.

 For both concentrations, course of study must be approved by the Graduate Committee.

-For students in American and English Literature, the language requirement is met by
+For students in Literature, the language requirement is met by reading proficiency in one language other than English.

 Also required for both concentrations are a comprehensive examination, written and oral; a dissertation; and an oral defense of the dissertation.